Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Tool Adaptation

-\textbf{BGM}~\cite{ke2024bridging} crystallizes this new paradigm.
-The core observation is stark: there exists a systematic ``preference gap'' between what traditional retrievers optimize for (surface-level relevance, lexical overlap) and what LLMs find useful for reasoning (contextual coherence, inferential support).
-BGM addresses this by training a T5-XXL ``bridge model'' that sits between a frozen retriever and a frozen generator (PaLM2-S), transforming the retriever's output into an LLM-friendly context. \ The training methodology is sophisticated: Stage 1 uses supervised learning on synthetically generated preference data (documents that improve LLM task performance vs. those that don't), while Stage 2 employs reinforcement learning where the frozen LLM's final task success provides the ultimate reward signal.
-This two-stage approach allows the bridge model to first learn coarse-grained preferences efficiently, then fine-tune its policy for actual downstream impact.
-The results are impressive: on HotpotQA, the bridged system achieves 35.6\% exact-match accuracy compared to 25.8\% with the best prior retriever—a relative improvement of 38\%. \ What makes BGM architecturally significant is its demonstration that \emph{specialized adaptation layers can be more effective than end-to-end fine-tuning}.
-Rather than trying to make a single retriever simultaneously satisfy IR metrics and LLM preferences (which may be in tension), BGM decomposes the problem: the retriever handles broad recall, while the bridge model handles preference alignment.
-This modularity is a recurring theme in the most successful T2 systems.
+\textbf{BGM}~\cite{ke2024bridging} addresses the systematic ``preference gap'' between what traditional retrievers optimize for (surface-level relevance, lexical overlap) and what LLMs find useful for reasoning (contextual coherence, inferential support).
+BGM addresses this by training a T5-XXL ``bridge model'' that sits between a frozen retriever and a frozen generator (PaLM2-S), transforming the retriever's output into an LLM-friendly context.

+Stage 1 uses supervised learning on synthetically generated preference data (documents that improve LLM task performance vs.\ those that do not), while Stage 2 employs reinforcement learning where the frozen LLM's final task success provides the reward signal.
+On HotpotQA, the bridged system achieves 35.6\% exact-match accuracy compared to 25.8\% with the best prior retriever, a relative improvement of 38\%.

-\paragraph{Synthesis: The Multi-Tool Ecosystem}
+BGM shows that specialized adaptation layers can be more effective than end-to-end fine-tuning.
+Rather than making a single retriever simultaneously satisfy IR metrics and LLM preferences, BGM decomposes the problem: the retriever handles broad recall, while the bridge model handles preference alignment.
+The same modularity recurs in the most successful T2 systems.

+\paragraph{Synthesis: the multi-tool ecosystem.}

-Collectively, these advances reveal a new architectural pattern: \emph{cascaded tool adaptation}.
-Rather than a single monolithic retriever, state-of-the-art T2 systems now employ a pipeline of specialized tools: query reformulators, retrievers, selectors, each trained using different aspects of the frozen LLM's behavior as supervision.
-This decomposition offers multiple advantages: \begin{itemize} \item \textbf{Separation of concerns:} Each tool can optimize a specific sub-problem (recall vs. precision, speed vs. quality). \item \textbf{Composability:} Tools can be mixed and matched; a new reranker can be trained without retraining the retriever. \item \textbf{Efficiency:} Expensive operations (LLM inference) are deferred to the end of the pipeline, after cheaper tools have filtered the space. \end{itemize}
+These advances reveal an architectural pattern: cascaded tool adaptation.
+State-of-the-art T2 systems now employ a pipeline of specialized tools (query reformulators, retrievers, selectors), each trained using different aspects of the frozen LLM's behavior as supervision.
+The decomposition offers several advantages: \begin{itemize} \item \textbf{Separation of concerns:} Each tool can optimize a specific sub-problem (recall vs. precision, speed vs. quality). \item \textbf{Composability:} Tools can be mixed and matched; a new reranker can be trained without retraining the retriever. \item \textbf{Efficiency:} Expensive operations (LLM inference) are deferred to the end of the pipeline, after cheaper tools have filtered the space. \end{itemize}